Shifting Your Bank Accounts to FedNow Without Your Knowledge - by Lynette Zang

+or by calling 877-410-1414 🗓️ Are you worried about the recent financial turmoil and looking for ways to secure your assets?
+Our expert Gold & Silver analysts have 27+ years of experience and can help you develop customized strategies to safeguard your assets.
+Click the link above ☝️ to schedule a time that works best for you. 🆓 GET A FREE GUIDE ON HOW TO BUY GOLD AND SILVER: Download Now: https://learn.itmtrading.com/buyers-guide-yt?VID=HN7252023

-The FedNow payment system launched four days ago and there are major concerns about how this infrastructure could lead to Central Bank Digital Currencies, and the reset of the USD.
+Take the first step towards financial security by downloading the free guide above on how to buy gold and silver.
+It's a comprehensive resource that will help you understand the benefits of precious metal investments and how to get started. 🗣️ DON'T MISS THIS VIDEOS IMPORTANT INFORMATION The FedNow payment system launched four days ago and there are major concerns about how this infrastructure could lead to Central Bank Digital Currencies, and the reset of the USD.
 Your money is becoming less and less safe by the day.
 One of our clients received a suspicious letter from their bank telling them there were some "exciting changes" coming.
 The letter said most of their account information would stay the same but some account features and their online experience would be changing.
 I asked to see the prospectus and after days of digging, I just confirmed that FedNow was behind these changes, and I'll show you how they're doing it.

-Questions on how to protect your wealth from an unstable global financial system?
-Schedule your FREE strategy call with our seasoned consultants. 👉 https://calendly.com/itmtrading/brighteon or by calling 866-974-3284.
+I've been saying for years that the shift is going to happen without you knowing about it, and by the time it does, it'll be too late for whatever money you left in the system.
+This is about how to do your own digging, how to read between the lines, and how to protect your assets from financial manipulation and control. 📑 TO SEE LYNETTE'S SLIDES, LIST OF BANKS, RESEARCH LINKS OR QUESTIONS FROM THIS VIDEO: https://www.itmtrading.com/blog/shift... 📖

 FREE email alerts of the most important BANNED videos in the world